 An equipment integrity test (EIT) measures the containment integrity of the tanks, fittings and pipes by applying a pressure or vacuum to them and measuring any pressure changes.

-An EIT must be performed on all new, repaired and significantly modified UPSS prior to the system being commissioned.
+An EIT must be performed on all new, repaired and significantly modified UPSSs prior to the system being fully commissioned.
 The EIT must be undertaken in accordance with section 8.5 of AS 4897-2008.
-An EIT is also a useful diagnostic tool to assist in confirming the location of a leak that has been detected by a loss monitoring system.
+An EIT is also a useful diagnostic tool to assist in confirming a leak that has been detected from a loss monitoring system.
 (See section 4.3.)

-The person performing the EIT must provide the person responsible for the UPSS with a certificate stating how the testing was carried out, that the method used is a certified method and results of the EIT.
+The person performing the EIT must provide the person responsible for the UPSS with a certificate stating how the testing was carried out and results of the EIT.
 These documents must be kept for seven years after the system is decommissioned.